-A 6 m meteorological mast is attached to the mobile monitoring station and the Birch Lane station has an associated 10 m mast.
+A 6 m meteorological mast is attached to the mobile monitoring station and the Birch Lane station has an associated 10 m mast, while the new Masterton station has a 15 m mast.
 Various meteorological parameters are monitored continuously.
 Wind speed, wind direction, relative humidity and temperature are all monitored at mast top.
 Temperature is also monitored at 1.5 m for atmospheric stability assessments.
 North or 0° for the wind direction indicator is aligned with true north.